Odoo vs ERPNext: Practical Comparison

 Pros

-- Economical and lean – cheaper, particularly when self-hosted.
+- Economical and lean, especially when self-hosted.

 Cons